meghagrawal/meghagrawal/README.md

 👯 I’m looking to collaborate on data engineering related repos

 💬 Ask me about Snowflake, Data Modeling, Data Warehousing and Data Governance

-### Check out my <a href="https://github.com/meghagrawal/professional-portfolio/tree/main">professional-portfolio</a>

-### Contact me
+If you want to connect to discuss job openings or all things data engineering, connect with me
 <div align= "left">
 <a href="https://linkedin.com/in/agrawalmegha360">
 <img src="https://img.shields.io/badge/LinkedIn-Connect?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn"/>